Objective-Redux/Objective-Redux/README.md

 ## Compatible with React-Redux

 ### Migrate over time
 You can use Objective-Redux and React-Redux together.
-The ReduxRegister is a decorated store object and can be used to `dispatch`, `subscribe`, or `getState`.
-The only difference is that you'll need to register your reducers using `register.registerReducers(myReducerMap)` or `register.registerReducer(name, reducingFn)`.
-See the documentation for more.
+The ReduxRegister is a decorated store object and can be used to `dispatch`, `subscribe`, `getState`, and even `replaceReducer`&mdash;all without disrupting Objective-Redux controllers.
+Simply pass the ReduxRegister to the React-Redux provider and use it normally.

-For React-Redux, simply pass the ReduxRegister to the provider and use it normally.
 In your Objective-Redux based components, simply call `register.dispatch()` to fire off events to your non-Objective-Redux reducers.
 Use `withAddressableName()` when creating actions to receive them from outside of Objective-Redux.

 <br />